Mariposa Recommendations

 Dining & Bars

-- Breakfast: Grab a treat from High Country Health Foods on your way into YNP
+- Breakfast: Grab a treat from Happy Burger or High Country Health Foods on your way into the park

 - Lunch: Swing by the giant outdoor patio at the Grove House for their ever-changing menu of well-crafted comfort foods